 Fun patented stitch techniques on the Performance Icon include Radiant, Lace Edge, Floating, and Ribbon stitches.

-The Performance Icon also has two embroidery combo counterparts, the Creative Icon and newer Creative Icon 2.
+The Performance Icon also has two embroidery combo counterparts, the Creative Icon and the newer Creative Icon 2.

 - Embroidery Hoop Size: 350 x 360mm (13.78″ x 14.11″)